polubis/4markdown/README.md

 ## Conventions

+// 4.
+Reduce the problem with wringly applied rates
 // 5.
 Prevent to rate the same document if user already rated that.
 // 6.
 Updat ee2e snapshots